AliceO2Group/QualityControl/doc/PostProcessing.md

  * Periodic - triggers when a specified period of time passes
  * New Object - triggers when an object in QCDB is updated
  * For Each Object - triggers for each object in QCDB which matches an Activity
- * For Each Latest - trggers for the latest object in QCDB for each matching Activity
+ * For Each Latest - trggers for the latest object in QCDB for each matching Activity, sorted by Period, Pass and Run
  * Once - triggers only first time it is checked
  * Always - triggers each time it is checked